skip to Main Content

 II.
 REVISED abstracts (following notification of acceptance)

 Format of the REVISED abstract.
-Please use one of the prepared templates for the revised abstract:
+Please use the prepared template (.docx) for the revised abstract, or follow the instructions in the pdf file:

 Olinco revised abstract template (MS Word)

-The revised abstract must be written in Times New Roman 12 point font, with 2.5 cm margins on all sides.
-The revised abstract must include the authors’ names, affiliations, and email addresses in the heading, which is in Times New Roman 13 (see the template above for details).
+The revised abstract must be written in Times New Roman 11 point font, with 2.5 cm margins on all sides, 1.15 spacing.
+The revised abstract must include the authors’ names, affiliations, and email addresses in the heading, which is in Times New Roman 12 (see the template above for details).
 Do not insert page numbers.

 Length of the revised abstract.
 The text of the revised abstract should be two pages long maximum (including references and figures).